Mohamed AE AbdelRahman1*, Salah A Tahoun2and Sayed M Arafat1

 Digital image processing techniques are basically ways to change and alter the original raw spectral data to increase the information availability, and to provide the best possible product for analysis and interpretation.
 It is convenient to consider and group the image processing techniques into four general areas; radiometric correction, geometric corrections and image geo-referencing, and image enhancement to increase the accuracy of Information extraction using supervised classification [10-12].

 The spectral bands of used remote sensed data were corresponding to the VNIR and Mid-IR while the thermal bands were not included.
 The minimum digital number (DN) value were applied to performed Atmospheric corrections for selected bands according to (Vairinho and Woldai, 2000).
-Geometric correction as shown in figure 1 was processed using ground control points sampling because of its easiest for images due to higher spatial resolution (IIASES,1997).
+Geometric correction as shown in figure 1 was processed using ground control points sampling because of its easiest for images due to higher spatial resolution (IIASES, 1997).< !-- The Modal -->

 Figure 1: Geometric correction.